gabrielevierti/er-studio/README.md

 ## Disclaimer

-ER Studio is an independent community project.
+ER Studio is an independent community project, created by me, who doesn't do this for a living out of pure passion.
 It is not affiliated with, endorsed by, or supported by Even Realities.
 It orchestrates their publicly published npm packages and documented APIs.

 All trademarks belong to their respective owners.

+I would also like to state that at this current point in time i do NOT own a pair of even g2s.

+## Plans for the future

+- Ideally it would be cool to add some more metrics, relative to the BLE connection, completely eliminating the need for the phone to be there, at least in the development stage - this would allow for over the air development while wearing the glasses and working on the apps.
+- The ui is mature enough but it definitely needs some polish;

+## Contributing

+Please feel free to reach out, help, make pull requests, try the software out, add support for more things or quite literally anything else, it's always nice working with others! :)

 ## License